wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

    1. At 50 ms, the system has enough memory to absorb higher loads without degradation.
 However, the

-   2. At 100 ms, requests begins to be queued, so response times reflect time in queue.
+   2. At 100 ms, requests begin to be queued, so response times reflect time in queue.

    3. At 300 ms, requests cannot be processed and responses reflect the handling of failed transactions.
    <br /><br />